amirarcane/recent-images/README.md

 ---
 # Usage

-Just these lines to your class, that's it.
+Just add these lines to your class, that's it.

 ```java
 RecentImages ri = new RecentImages();